kotnikd3/toogethr/README.md

 # Parking spot application
 ### About the project
 Full-stack challenge with a time limit of maximum 2 working days (because the customers wait and they want to see the prototype yesterday).
-Webservice in Python Flask with the web application in Vue.js.
+Back-end in Python Flask and front-end in Vue.js.
 Because I am not familiar with using Python for web, this is clearly not ready for a production.

 ### Run in Docker